 - Won summary judgment for SAIC in a False Claims Act whistleblower retaliation case (Dillon v.
 SAIC (E.D.
 Va.
 2013));

 - Successfully defeated class certification for Sunrise Senior Living in a meal and rest break case in California (Purnell v.
 Sunrise Senior Living (C.D.
 Cal.
 2012));

 Mr. Schwartz also has significant experience in administrative law and rulemakings.
-He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s new overtime exemption regulations.
-He is also the Secretary of the Retail Litigation Center and a member of the U.S. Chamber of Commerce Labor Relations Committee, and he testified before Congress regarding OSHA enforcement programs on behalf of the U.S. Chamber.
-He represented the Association of American Railroads in a major injury and illness rulemaking hearing before the Federal Railroad Administration.
-In addition, he participated in the representation of the National Association of Manufacturers in a lawsuit challenging a significant OSHA regulation, the settlement of which is published at 66 Fed.
-Reg.
-66,943 (Dec.
-27, 2001).
+He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor's overtime exemption regulations.

 Mr. Schwartz is admitted to practice in the District of Columbia, Virginia and Maryland, as well as in numerous federal courts.
-He also serves as a vice president of the Board of Directors of the Charles E. Smith Jewish Day School, and provides pro bono employment counsel to numerous community organizations.
+He served for many years as an officer and board member of the Charles E. Smith Jewish Day School, currently serves as a member of the Washington Lawyers Committee of the U.S. Holocaust Memorial Museum, and provides pro bono employment counsel to numerous community organizations.